cloudnativebirmingham/policies/reporting_guidelines.md

 * A private reprimand from the Code of Conduct response team to the individual(s) involved.
 * A public reprimand.
 * An imposed vacation (i.e. asking someone to "take a week off" from a mailing list or IRC).
-* A permanent or temporary ban from some or all Docker Birmingham spaces (events, meetings, mailing lists, IRC, etc.)
+* A permanent or temporary ban from some or all CNCF Birmingham spaces (events, meetings, mailing lists, IRC, etc.)
 * A request to engage in mediation and/or an accountability plan.

 We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the